 The Financial Accounting and Reporting (FAR) CPA Exam section historically has received the lowest pass rates of any CPA Exam section.
 In fact, CPA candidates often refer to FAR as the most difficult of the CPA Exam.
 FAR tests your knowledge of the financial accounting standards.
 In this four-hour exam, you are expected to prove that you have the knowledge and skills that a newly licensed CPA must demonstrate in the financial accounting and reporting frameworks used by business, not-for-profit, and state and local government entities.

 To pass FAR, you’ll need to understand the technical financial accounting standards and get comfortable performing accounting math under a time limit.
 That means really knowing the material and doing a lot of practice quizzes.
 If that sounds like a challenge, you can appreciate why FAR has the lowest CPA pass rate.

 The rest of this guide will equip you with all of the information you need to prepare for the FAR section of the CPA Exam.
 But if you’re already studying, check out some of our free webinars and videos or make use of our free FAR questions.

 In recent years, FAR has been the CPA Exam section with the lowest pass rates.
-Pass rates rose notably during Q2/Q3 2019 to 50%, but unfortunately, lower performance in Q4 brought the cumulative average for the year to 46%.
-This is almost identical to the 2018 pass rates.
+Pass rates rose notably to over 55% during Q2/Q3 of 2020.
+Unfortunately, lower performance in Q4 brought the cumulative average for the year to just under 50%.

 For more information about how the FAR CPA Exam section has evolved over time and what’s new this year, visit our CPA Exam Changes page.